Twitter bans all political advertisements

 "This is about paying for reach.
 And paying to increase the reach of political speech has significant ramifications that today's democratic infrastructure may not be prepared to handle," he tweeted.
 "It's worth stepping back in order to address."

 Twitter currently only allows certified campaigns and organizations to run political ads for candidates and issues.
-It will ban both types of political ads.
+The latter tend to advocate on broader issues such as climate change, abortion rights and immigration.

-The company said some exceptions will be made, including ads that encourage voter turnout.
+The company said it will make some exceptions, such as allowing ads that encourage voter turnout.
 It will describe those in a detailed policy it plans to release on Nov.
 15.

-The majority of money spent on political advertising in the U.S. goes to television ads.
+Federal campaigns are expected to spend the majority of advertising dollars on broadcast and cable channels during the 2020 election, according to advertising research firm Kantar, and about 20% of the total $6 billion in spending on digital ads.

 Twitter's policy will start on Nov.
 22.